 - Suicidal thoughts

-Cassiobury Court offers a 28 day comprehensive Adderall detox and rehab programme.
-Patients move into our Watford centre in order to receive their treatment.
-A medical team observes clients progress throughout detox.
-Prescription medications are offered to ease painful withdrawal symptoms experienced during Adderall detox.
+At Cassiobury Court, we offer a 28-day comprehensive Adderall detox and rehab programme where patients move into our Watford centre in order to receive their structured treatment.
+A medical team observes clients progress throughout detox and prescription medications are offered to ease painful withdrawal symptoms experienced during Adderall detox.

 - Slurred speech